MantiMantilla/config_files/README.md

 gh auth login
 ```

 Follow the configuration prompts.
-Make sure to set up SSH as the preferred protocol.
+Make sure to set up SSH as the preferred protocol, and to pick the previously created SSH key for authentication.

 #### 1.2.2 LazyGit